agentgt/jirm/README.md

 You need a JirmFactory to use Jirm.
 Right now Spring JDBC is the only implementation but it is trivial to support other JDBC wrappers by implementing `SqlExecutor` interface.

-*Why choose Spring JDBC?* - Because its an extremly mature JDBC wrapper that does most things correctly (exception handling and transactions).
+*Why choose Spring JDBC?* - Because it's an extremely mature JDBC wrapper that does most things correctly (exception handling and transactions).

 Spring Config: